bugabinga/dotfiles/neovim/README.md

 # todo

 * navic highlights do not fit winbar
-* neogen does not generate JavDoc
-* pandoc with lua filters for diagrams for generating documents and previewing --> https://github.com/tex/vimpreviewpandoc
 * command for toggling case conventions
 * make highlights more visible when expanding snippets
 * cursor restore position on (session?) load jumps one location to somewhere after correct location
 * check out `vim.snippet`
 * use `vim.base64` in wezterm plugin
-* LuaLS is getting crazy diagnosing non-stop...
 * integrate language tool?
 * refactor mark.lua
 * adapt config to respect `vim.g.nerdfont` (std.constants?)
 * Do I want multiple LSPs per buffer?
   In case of markdown and text it seems useful, for code it seems like a headache...
 * use ltex-ls for markdown, code comments and commit messages
 * setup DAP
 * nvim spell for camel case words